 LVM Science Fair 2020: BE CURIOUS!

 The Van Meter Science Fair is an opportunity for Van Meter Students to use their scientific curiosity, conduct independent research, practice the scientific method, and promote science education, critical thinking, and problem solving skills outside of the classroom by creating and displaying the results of scientific study at the Science Fair Open House, March 19th.

 We invite all students with a curious mind in grades K-5, to work as individuals or teams up to 3 students to create a Science Fair Project.
 Start by wondering about the world around you and then take a look below for tips and tricks for creating a successful project.
 Look for the all new Parent and Student Handbook at the bottom of this page.

-Jan 17th – Feb 27th: Online registration open.
+Jan 30th – Feb 28th: Online registration open.
 If a student is part of a team, designate ONE member of the team to resister and be the team leader.
-You muster be able to list the first and last names, grades and teachers of ALL participants on your team at the time of registration.
+You must be able to list the first and last names, grades and teachers of ALL participants on your team at the time of registration.
 This ensures all team members receive participation certificates and ribbons.